ferrouswheel/drugregulation/README.md

 * For each day work out the key to check (combine `user_id` and `date_salt`), find the amount of substance in question that was purchased. sthis to

+TODO: Need to add the process of retailer accountability.

 ## Questions?
 Comments?

 Please feel free to submit issues or contact me about this.